Robert Chambers Award

 To celebrate the contribution of Professor Robert Chambers to innovation and research for empowerment in the field of development studies, DSA Ireland has established the Robert Chambers Award.
 This award will be given to the most innovative paper presented at the annual DSA Ireland Conference that has the potential to make a significant contribution to strengthening the empowerment of the world’s poor to achieve just and sustainable development.

-Update: The result of the 2016 Award competition will be announed in mid-April 2017.
+Update: The result of the 2016 Award competition will be announced in early-mid July 2017.

 General Terms and Conditions Eligibility